breakcrypto/phantom/README.md

   -bootstrap_hash string
     	Hash to bootstrap the pings with ( top - 12 )
   -bootstrap_ips string
-    	IP address to bootstrap the network -bootstrap_url string
+    	IP addresses to bootstrap the network (i.e. "1.1.1.1:1234,2.2.2.2:1234") -bootstrap_url string
     	Explorer to bootstrap from.
+  -broadcast_listen
+    	If set to true, the phantom will listen for new broadcasts and cache them for 4 hours.
-  -coin_conf
+  -coin_conf string
     	Name of the file to load the coin information from.
   -daemon_version string
-    	The string to use for the sentinel version number (i.e. 1.20.0) (default "0.0.0.0") -magic_message string
+    	The string to use for the sentinel version number (i.e. 1.20.0) -magic_message string
     	the signing message
   -magic_message_newline
     	add a new line to the magic message (default true) -magicbytes string
     	a hex string for the magic bytes
-  -masternode_conf
+  -masternode_conf string
-      Name of the file to load the masternode information from.
+    	Name of the file to load the masternode information from. (default "masternode.txt") -max_connections uint
-  -max_connections uint
     	the number of peers to maintain (default 10) -port uint